-- 5% if beneficial owner of shares is a company and it holds at least 25% of shares of the company paying the dividends. - 10% if beneficial owner of shares is a company and it holds at least 10% of shares of the company paying the dividends. - 5% if beneficial owner of shares is a company and it holds at least 10% of shares of the company paying the dividends. - 5% if beneficial owner of shares is a company and it holds at least 15% of shares of the company paying the dividends. - NOTE 1.
-Interest shall not exceed 10% if interest is paid to a bank, which is a resident of the other Contacting State and is the beneficial owner of the interest. - NOTE 2.
+^{ 10%} if the beneficial owner of shares is a company and it holds at least 10% of shares of the company paying the dividends.

+^{5%} if the beneficial owner of shares is a company and it holds at least 10% of shares of the company paying the dividends.

+^{5%} if the beneficial owner of shares is a company and it holds at least 15% of shares of the company paying the dividends.

+- NOTE 2.
 Interest shall not exceed 10% if the beneficial owner is a financial institution, an insurance company or an investment company receiving income from financial investments. - NOTE 3.
-If beneficial owner of shares is a company and it holds at least 15% of shares of the company paying the dividends. - NOTE 4.
+If the beneficial owner of shares is a company and it holds at least 15% of shares of the company paying the dividends. - NOTE 4.
 15% of the gross amount of interest if it is received by a financial institution (including insurance companies) - NOTE 5.
 5% if paid to a natural person, not related to business, by financial institutions, listed company or entity issuing debentures, on deposit, loans, bonds, or debentures.
 15% in all other cases.